-I’m currently spending time at Google Brain Robotics
+I’m currently interning at Google Brain Robotics

 working at the intersection of robotic perception and manipulation.
 My research centers around Deep

 Learning and its applications to Robotics and Computer Vision.
-In particular, I'm interested in creating
+In particular, I'm interested in

+physical world.
 I'm driven to build things that will have positive impact at scale.

 Last summer, I interned at Nimble AI

-where I built and deployed
+where I built the infrastructure for training

-in the Khuri-Yakub Ultrasonics Group
+researcher in the Khuri-Yakub Ultrasonics Group

 at Stanford University,